exercism/automated-tests/docs/interface.md

 - You may either capture content that is output through normal means (e.g. `puts` in Ruby, `print` in Python or `Debug.WriteLine` in C#), or you may provide a method that the user may use (e.g. the Ruby Test Runner provides a user with a globally available `debug` method that they can use, which has the same characteristics as the standard `puts` method).
 - The output **must** be limited to 500 chars.
 Either truncating with a message of "Output was truncated.
 Please limit to 500 chars" or returning an error in this situation are acceptible.

-**We will provide a Ruby script that converts JUnit to this JSON output, which you can add as a final step of your Docker images, if you prefer to use an existing format.**

 ## Debugging

 The contents of `stdout` and `stderr` from each run will be stored in files that can be viewed later.